Skip to content

 Advocating for Better Data Protection

-These days every organization backs up its data, but relatively few do so in a manner that is rationally tailored to their needs or tested and validated to be sure it works.
-The BCM professional can help by becoming advocates for better data protection.
+Every organization backs up its data, but relatively few do so in a manner that is rationally tailored to their needs or tested and validated to be sure it works.
+As a BCM professional, you can help by becoming advocates for better data protection.

 Other resources you might enjoy